ComputEL-4: Fourth Workshop on the Use of Computational Methods in the Study of Endangered Languages

 Workshop format/venue and the COVID-19 pandemic

-Our current intention is for ComputEL-4 to take place on March 2-3, 2021, immediately preceding the 7th International Conference on Language Documentation and Conservation (ICLDC7) hosted by the University of Hawaii.
+ComputEL-4 will take place on March 2-3, 2021, immediately preceding the 7th International Conference on Language Documentation and Conservation (ICLDC7) hosted by the University of Hawaii.
+Due to the COVID-19 pandemic and in line with the current plans for ICLDC7, ComputEL-4 will be held as a fully virtual workshop.

 Call for Papers